Faseeh-Naqvi/Faseeh-Naqvi/README.md

 *(In progress, Private Repository)*

 As a Software Developer at Impact Earth @ Western University, I'm upgrading a legacy Angular application to version 18, including replacing the outdated maps system with the new Google Maps API.
-This project has resulted in a **30% increase in application performance** and a **25% reduction in page load times**.

 ---